 Leaders who practice Kind Confidence trust their senses (instincts) and are in touch with their intuition – their natural strength.
 While research has long found the benefits of intuition a complement to rational choices, our modern working world still gives little attention to this soft skill.

 British-American organizational consultant and motivational speaker, Simon Sinek, has shared what Mufasa displays in a recent presentation:

-Leadership is not a rank, it’s a choice to sacrifice something so others feel safe.
+Leadership is not a rank, it’s a choice to sacrifice somethign so others feel safe.— Simon Sinek

 Many leaders face the responsibility of reshaping their business culture so their organization can meet the requirements of a global, digital, and volatile world.
-In this article we explored the three timeless leadership qualities of community, diversity and trust.
-Qualities which The Lion King has helped us contextualize so they can translate directly into drivers of robust organizations.
+In this article, we explored the three timeless leadership qualities of community, diversity, and trust.
+Qualities that The Lion King has helped us contextualize so they can translate directly into drivers of robust organizations.